bapeca/bapeca.github.io/index.md

 ### What Is This?

 This competition was inspired by the PSCSTA and Teamscode.
-Teams will work to solve questions of varying difficulty within a designated time-frame, but there's a twist: that's just the first part.
-Students will also be judged on solving a single, complex question in the most efficient way possible.
+Teams will work to solve questions of varying difficulty within a designated time-frame, **but there's a twist: that's just the first part.** Students will also be judged on solving a single, complex question in the **most efficient way possible.**

 ### When and Where?

-- Location: Issaquah Arena Sports (Address: 2115 NW Poplar Way)
+- Location: Issaquah Arena Sports (2115 NW Poplar Way, Issaquah, WA)
 - Date and Time: Sunday, December 17th from 10AM-3PM.

 **Schedule**